 IBC procedures are federally mandated.
 Regardless of the source of supporting funds, Principal Investigators (PIs) must have IBC approval to use recombinant DNA or other biohazardous materials prior to the initiation of the research.
 The PI is required to submit an application to the IBC.
 The IBC reviews for compliance with NIH Guidelines and approves those research projects it finds to be in conformity.

-The Lewis & Clark Committee on Institutional Biosafety (CIB) shall oversee research involving recombinant DNA performed at Lewis & Clark in order to protect the health and safety of employees and the public regarding such research.
+The Lewis & Clark Institutional Biosafety Committee (IBC) shall oversee research involving recombinant DNA performed at Lewis & Clark in order to protect the health and safety of employees and the public regarding such research.
 Members shall be appointed by the dean of the College of Arts and Sciences.
 At least two members from the public shall be appointed as prescribed by federal guidelines.
-A majority of members of the CIB shall constitute a quorum.
+A majority of members of the IBC shall constitute a quorum.
 Appointments shall be for a term of three years.
 Once a committee member completes his or her term, or resigns from the committee, a replacement will be recommended to the dean of the College of Arts and Sciences.

 Nikolaus Loening, Professor of Chemistry, Lewis & Clark College (Chair)